gonzalo123/lumen-eb-docker/README.md

-## Lumen running on Docker contatiner with Elastic Beanstalk
+## Lumen running on Docker container with Elastic Beanstalk

 I've been involved within a project using Amazon Elastic Beanstalk with a php host.
 Elastic Beanstalk also allows us to use docker containers.
 Today I want to experiment a little bit with Docker.